 Tatiana was undeterred.
 She had already begun examining inscriptions from the Piedras Negras and Yaxchilan sites and by 1960, she had successfully identified the glyphs for “birth” and “accession”.
 This breakthrough opened the academic floodgates, proving that the Maya did record the lives and feats of their rulers and paving the way for the decipherment of centuries-old glyphs and texts.
 Maya history was slowly reclaimed from the mists of time and huge advancements were made in the field of Maya studies, all thanks to Tatiana’s pioneering research and her willingness to challenge the academic status quo.

 A scholar till the end, Tatiana passed away on August 30, 1985, following a lengthy illness and her ashes were later buried at her beloved Piedras Negras.
-She never married or bore any children but she left behind a legacy and enjoyed an academic career that most modern-day Mayanists can only dream of.
+She never married or bore any children but she left behind a legacy and enjoyed an academic career that any modern-day Mayanist can only dream of.

-If you would like to learn more about Tatiana Proskouriakoff’s life and academic achievements, check out the list below or treat yourself to a copy of Char Solomon’s biography, Tatiana Proskouriakoff: Interpreting the Ancient Maya (Amazon / Amazon UK).
+If you would like to learn more about Tatiana Proskouriakoff’s life and academic achievements, check out the list below or treat yourself to a copy of Char Solomon’s biography, Tatiana Proskouriakoff: Interpreting the Ancient Maya.

 Sources & Further Reading